 October is a very exuberant time in India.
-The monsoon rain has eased in most places and the festival season has just begun.
-It is all about music, food, sparkles, light and dance.
-So, as the gala time of festivities and feasts approaches again, here we are with the best of what’s on in October in India.
+The monsoon rain has eased and the festival season has just begun.
+It is all about puja, music, food, sparkles, light and dance.
+So, as the gala time of festivities and feasts approaches again, here we are with the best of what’s hot & happening in October across the country.

 1. Marwar Festival

 When: October 23-24, 2018